tfjmp/website/content/post/expectations/index.md

 ---
 title: Working with me
-subtitle: A description of how my group is run.
+subtitle: A brief description of what I expect from students and what they should expect from me.

 # Summary for listings and search engines
-summary: On this page, I describe how I run my lab and what you should expect when working with us!
+summary: On this page, I describe what I except from graduate students and what they should except from me.

 # Link this post with a project
 projects: []

 # Date published
-date: "2022-04-04T00:00:00Z"
+date: "2023-02-14T00:00:00Z"

 # Date updated
-lastmod: "2022-04-04T00:00:00Z"
+lastmod: "2023-02-14T00:00:00Z"

 # Is this an unpublished draft?
 draft: false